-With solidarity, apathy and a few songs, Ukraine’s ‘unity day’ reflects a weary nation
+With solidarity, apathy and a few songs, Ukraine’s ‘Unity Day’ reflects a weary nation

-“I have to go to work, that is all,” said Oleksander, a Kyiv retail manager walking down a street in central Kyiv, who declined to give his last name to protect his privacy.
+“I have to go to work, that is all,” said Oleksander, a retail manager walking down a street in central Kyiv, who declined to give his last name to protect his privacy.
 “My wife has to work.
 And after, we will meet for coffee.”

 Oleksander had heard of President Volodymyr Zelensky’s call for Ukrainians to take control of the date by turning it into “Unity Day,” hoisting flags and singing the national anthem in squares and sidewalks at 10 a.m.
 He didn’t think he would have time.
 “It’s actually been busy lately.”